ExtraYukawa/Script_ForMVA/PrepareJetMatchingSample/README.md

 ```
 python runCondor.py --step [0/1/2] --test
 ```
-And then you will find the shell files in `CMSSW/Farm_BDT/preslim_step*.sh`, test with that files.
+And then you will find the shell files in `CMSSW/Farm_BDT/preslim_step*.sh`, test with that files.\\
-Otherwise, you need to (sometimes conflict with cmsenv)
+Or you can also source environmental file test with the code.
+But, sometimes it conflicts with cmsenv.
 ```
 source env.sh
 ```